Sutton Coldfield rail crash

-The Sutton Coldfield train crash took place at about 16:13 on 23 January 1955 in Sutton Coldfield, Warwickshire (now within Birmingham), when an express passenger train traveling from York to Bristol, derailed due to excessive speed on a sharp curve.
+The Sutton Coldfield train crash took place at about 16:13 on 23 January 1955 in Sutton Coldfield, Warwickshire (now within Birmingham), when an express passenger train travelling from York to Bristol, derailed due to excessive speed on a sharp curve.

 Accident circumstances

-Headed by a LMS Black Five steam locomotive No 45274, the 12:15 York to Bristol express, consisting of ten carriages, approached Sutton Coldfield railway station at about 55-60 mph (88-96 km/h) — twice the permitted speed of 30 mph.
+Headed by an LMS Black Five steam locomotive No 45274, the 12:15 York to Bristol express, consisting of ten carriages, approached Sutton Coldfield railway station at about 55-60 mph (88-96 km/h) — twice the permitted speed of 30 mph.
 When it reached the sharp curve immediately before the station, the train derailed, colliding with the platforms.

 The carriages, engine, and station buildings were severely damaged.
 The first carriage was crushed between the engine and the second carriage.
 The fourth carriage was knocked into the air causing it to drag along the station roof, damaging both the roof and the platforms to either side.
+The fifth carriage was virtually destroyed.
 Seventeen people, including the train crew, were killed and 25 injured.